nmcfadden/LArS/README.md

 ## scripts for multiple simulation runs varying optical parameters
  - change parameters for the simulation in sim_input
- - change options for the simulation in preinit macro (fast simulation option produces smaller root files)
+ - change options for the simulation in preinit macro (fast simulation option produces smaller root files, use TTX, PEN, etc)
  - run the simulation:
 	 $ source LArS_bashrc && root -l runSim.C  (this may create multiple directories for the output)
  - to read the simulation output, use the script sim_read.C